rtts/django-simplecms/README.md

 ## Batteries included!

-SimpleCMS has been specifically crafted to fit our own personal needs when building websites for customers.
-Therefore it includes a variety of useful template tags, default *Page* and *Section* models, and all the other boilerplate code needed for new projects.
+SimpleCMS includes a variety of useful template tags, default *Page* and *Section* models, and all the other boilerplate code needed for new projects.

 One notable inclusion is the `eval` template tag.
 It will pass its argument first through Django's templating system and then through